| (VICUS.COM (23 March 2000) -- Complementary

 both are treated as equal partners in care.
 But can we recognize the

+benefits of music therapy and chiropractic in clinical practice?
 A 1999 article in Alternative Therapies in Health and Medicine

 by Eric Miller and Peter Redmond presents an extensive rationale in